gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 ---

-## Adding support for Azure IoT Central Properties
+## Support for Azure IoT Central Properties

 1. Open the **main.c** file
 2. Scroll down to the line that reads **static DeviceTwinBinding relay**